 Again, I will try to tell you about the roads of my Spain, This is a daunting task, but always wanted to write something about it.
 As you have been reading my blog , you know I love the road, the car is my second home!
 Road warrior all the way or we used to say in my good old Daytona Beach, put your pedal to the metal and rock !!!

 I have moved about the globetrotter in me and been around to so many countries, (81), and cities I lost count !
 Well in my dear Spain, I started out not driving at all , too young! but then did it for a brief moment in Madrid back in 1982 just renting after my University graduation back in Florida , and I have never stop afterward !
-Some new pictures found in my vault that should be in my blog, This is my new take on the roads of my Spain, part II !!!
+Some new pictures found in my vault that should be in my blog, This is my new take on the roads of my Spain, part I !!!
 Hope you enjoy it as I

 The first would be passing the memorable Calatayud, in the province of Zaragoza in the autonomous community of Aragon on the banks of the Jalon river.
 There are many roads crossing here such as the A2 and the N234 and old N IIa (which we still preferred to take more in town, see post on gas station), There is the now wonderful A23,

+tunnel ending at the French border at an altitude of 1,640 meters.
+My road for many years and love can’t wait to be back eventually !! .
 Our most nostalgic memorable trips have been over or under Somport (see post) We take it from France under Somport tunnel with the N134 France and then come out with the N330 Spain to direction Huesca, Zaragoza taken the panels for Jaca.
 The N330 is now a super highway, when I first started driving by here in 1990 most was dirt road under construction funding by the EU !

 I have done the driving from Madrid , but the last time was from Cuenca on the A40 (autovía de la Meseta Sur) direction Toledo/Madrid before getting off on the N400 for Toledo.
 From the A-40 motorway to Tarancón, where it connects with the A- 3 (Madrid-Valencia) and from there to Cuenca, the highway has been designed as a variant of the current N-400, which has remained a service road for most of its length.
 This N400 is the old road I took to see relatives near Toledo it has become a secondary road today as the A40 has taken over,